MicrosoftDocs/power-automate-docs/articles/ui-flows/edit-desktop.md

 >[!NOTE]
 >You must edit an existing UI flow to add a loop.

-Here are the steps to create a loop within UI flow:
+Here are the steps to create a loop in a UI flow:

 1. Edit the UI flow to which you want to add the loop.